zhanghaowx/blog-escape/_posts/2016-03-14-cross-origin.markdown

 ## For Linux
 google-chrome --disable-web-security --user-data-dir="<custom directory>"
 ## For Mac OS
-open -a Google\ Chrome --args --disable-web-security
+open -a Google\ Chrome --args --disable-web-security --args --user-data-dir
 {% endhighlight %}

 ## More